pailas/angularjs_typescript_coverage/README.md

-# angularjs-gulp-karma-isthanbul
+# angularjs-typescript-gulp-karma-isthanbul
-Angularjs 1.6.x with Gulp Karma Isthanbul
+Angularjs 1.6.x with Typescript Gulp Karma Isthanbul

 The sample code doesn't have UI.
 It has a set of files with some AngularJS code and corresponding test files.